-Health insurance will be paid half by your employer and half by the employee.
+The employer and half pay health insurance half by the employee.
 German health care is one of the best in the world.
-You will pay 7.3% of monthly salary for insurance, but it will cover most medical expenses, treatments and hospital stay.
+You will pay 7,3% of your monthly salary for insurance, but it will cover most medical expenses, treatments, and hospital stays.

-Additionally, family members may enroll at no cost with the statutory health insurance provider with whom one family member is already enrolled.
-That means an employee in Germany can provide not only for himself but for the entire family!
+Additionally, your family members may enroll at no cost with the statutory/public health insurance provider.
+That means an employee in Germany can provide health coverage not only for himself but for the entire family!

 Related: “Is German healthcare free?”